ncvgl/ncvgl.github.io/_posts/2025-08-03-gemini-cli-reverse-engineering.md

 # Afterword: The Search

-..
-Or how Gemini CLI tames giant monorepos - without melting your tokens.
+...Or how Gemini CLI tames giant monorepos - without melting your tokens.

 _I added this part after a colleague, Matt, rightly pointed this article was missing "the real secret sauce [...] any tricks it pulls to help index large monorepos"._